I decided to make this fantastic fish pie again for a couple of reasons:

 - nutmeg (optional) - I added the nutmeg to my mash

-- I then chopped all the things, juiced the lemon and got everything ready to cook
+- Chop all the things, juice the lemon and got everything ready to cook.

-- place a colander or sieve over the boiling potatoes and empty the spinach in, put the lid on and steam for about 2 minutes (how convenient).
+- Place a colander or sieve over the boiling potatoes and empty the spinach in, put the lid on and steam for about 2 minutes.
 Remove and drain.

-- you could drizzle a bit more oil or melted butter over the top to get a browner finish, or sprinkle over some more cheese if you really wanted to be decadent and get some more crunch (if you were to do this, I would do it 10 minutes before the end of the cooking time)
+- Mash up the potatoes with a drizzle of olive oil (or butter), salt and pepper and a few gratings of nutmeg and then lightly spread over the fish pie using a fork (you could drizzle a bit more oil or melted butter over the top to get a browner finish), or sprinkle over some more cheese if you really wanted to be decadent and get some more crunch, but do this10 minutes before the end of the cooking time.

 Jamie recommends serving this pie with baked beans in tomato sauce and I wholeheartedly agree.
 That and a salad or my warm zesty green beans.